What’s the Difference Between Mixing and Mastering — and Why Both Matter

 After mixing comes mastering, the final stage before release.

-This is where another professional takes the finished stereo mix and brings it to commercial loudness, tonal balance, and technical compliance.
+This is where another professional takes the finished stereo mix and brings it to commercial loudness, tonal balance, and

 The mastering engineer’s job is to: